PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans temp.md

 Orc 1 & 3:

 - Dumb and strong.
-Typical brutes, low knowledge of clan workings, low knowledge of current job.
-Loyal to Halak Boromar, were sent along with Garhorn as Halak's way of keeping an eye on things.
-- Will not succumb to physical torture, can be easily tricked into giving up information.
+Will not succumb to physical torture, can be easily tricked into giving up information.

-_Plot Information_

 - DO KNOW: they were told to 'keep an eye' on Garhorn.
 - DO NOT KNOW: Much else.
 Basic info about the clan.

+_Plot Information_

+- Typical brutes, low knowledge of clan workings, low knowledge of current job.
+Loyal to Halak Boromar, were sent along with Garhorn as Halak's way of keeping an eye on things.
+- Many such 'guards' were sent along with Castar's men as a result of the inner conflict of the Clan

 Oak Dryfire: